-the student maintains appropriate developmental functioning in all developmental areas for 6 months or more, and the MDT, based on evaluation data, concludes that special education services are no longer necessary; or • the student reaches age 6.
+the student reaches age 6.
 For students who have DD classification and are approaching the age of 6, the charter school should reevaluate to determine whether the student has another disability that would require continuing special education services.

-6.4 REPORT OF THE ELIGIBILITY DETERMINATION
+REPORT OF THE ELIGIBILITY DETERMINATION